GeGeek/com.cls-design.box.bbcode/README.md

 If you have followed all four steps, your code should look now like this [box=red] This is an example [/box].
 If it doesn't look like this, you have made a mistake at some stage and should try it again; if it looks like this, the code is correct and can be applied.

-[b]Position[/b]
+Position
 Since version 1.0.2 it is also possible to display a box on the right hand side, respecively left hand side.
 Example: [box=red,right] Example [/box]

-*Credits
+Credits
-[list][*]Thanks to Norse for helping with the userrights (for the version to WBb3.x), [*]Gabbid for correcting the German texts as well as providing the English translations,[*]Tom for helping with the CSS code and of course,[*]thanks to the several testers.
+Thanks to Norse for helping with the userrights (for the version to WBb3.x), Gabbid for correcting the German texts as well as providing the English translations, Tom for helping with the CSS code and of course, thanks to the several testers.

 Wbb4 adaptation:
 Since WBB4 is in addition to the position information on a German HexCode use possible.
 The code for this is as follows: [box=hex,color code,position] text [/box].

-*Since WBB4 it is unfortunately not possible to use the BBCode together with the plugin "com.mobahner.wcf2.bbcode.extra1", this is because this plugin the same name used for the BBCode how I use it.*
+**Since WBB4 it is unfortunately not possible to use the BBCode together with the plugin "com.mobahner.wcf2.bbcode.extra1", this is because this plugin the same name used for the BBCode how I use it.**

 License: [url='http://www.cls-design.com/forum/index.php?page=LicenceFree']License for free products[/url]

-[b]See the Plugin on GitHub[/b]: [url]https://github.com/liberry/com.cls-design.box.bbcode[/url]
-[/en]